 We’re all busy people.
 So if you only have one hour to work on marketing, you have to understand your audience.
 What type of people are your customers?
 Where do they congregate online and in the real world?
 Once you’ve answered those questions, then you can best devote your time to where they are most likely to be so you then can devote your marketing efforts to those specific areas.

-.
+[[CTA]]Determining who your audience is will help you figure out which social media platforms to focus on.
+If you’re a newcomer to social media, it can be intimidating at first, so start small.
 If Facebook is the biggest driver of traffic to your site or where your customers usually congregate online, start there.
 Then, after you have a feel for Facebook (and if you’re comfortable behind a camera), you might branch out to its sister platform Instagram.
 Bottom Line: Focus on the social platform or platforms that will offer the biggest payoff for the least effort.
-Your time is money
+Your time is money.

 2. Interact with Customers Online and In-Person